Frequently Asked Questions

 Vomiting sounds awful!
 Why would I want to do that?

 Is kambo ethical?
-Does the frog get hurt?
+Is the frog harmed?

 Can I drive afterwards?